codebuil/pascal.x86.barebone/README.md

-# java.2.asm
+# java.2.elf
-java decompiler decompiles java
+java into elf